 Comprehensive analytics capabilities are essential to monitor key online booking metrics including volume, outcomes, appointment type, appointment time, staff performance, staff utilization, and lead times.

-With analytics at their fingertips, executives are able to answer questions like:
+With analytics at their fingertips, executives

 - Which types of appointments are most popular with our customers?
 Which are least popular?